@lauriii

 The new Form API by Adrian Rossouw strengthens Drupal's secure-by-default approach.
 XSS protections, validation of choices, and only processing POST data that was actually on the form.

 CCK was incorporated into Drupal 7 as the Field API.
-JonBob led a session about it at very first Drupalcon, and made the first iteration in Flexinode module. yched and KarenS evolved that work into CCK.
+JonBob led a session about it at very first Drupalcon, and made the first iteration in Flexinode module. yched and KarenS evolved that work into CCK, and bjaspan led a code sprint bringing Fields in Core.

 Moshe Weitzman introduced this portal for local user groups to have an online rallying place.
 Groups helped the Drupal community grow tighter, and helped newbies climb its learning curve.
 Later led by joshk, greggles, and ezra-g.